mazzzystar/PyTorch_Speaker_Verification/README.md

 # D vector embedding creation

+### Create embedding with WebRTC VAD
 After training and testing the model, run dvector_create.py to create the numpy files train_sequence.npy, train_cluster_ids.npy, test_sequence.npy, and test_cluster_ids.npy.

 These files can be loaded and used to train the uis-rnn model found at https://github.com/google/uis-rnn

+### Create embedding with librosa
+See `Demo of creating Embedding without WebRTC VAD.ipynb` for example.